-‘Leaky gut’ describes a gut which is inflamed and has got very porous (much more porous than it should be), and is letting large food proteins, bacteria, fungi, metals and toxic substances straight into our bloodstream or, in more scientific terms an increase in permeability of the intestinal mucosa to macro molecules, antigens and toxins associated with inflammatory, degenerative and mucosal damage”.
+‘Leaky gut’ describes an inflamed and porous gut (much more absorbent than it should be).
+It is letting abundant food proteins, bacteria, fungi, metals and toxic substances straight into our bloodstream or, in more scientific terms, “an increase in permeability of the intestinal mucosa to macromolecules, antigens and toxins associated with inflammatory, degenerative and mucosal damage”.
 Once in the bloodstream, our immune system is the last line of defence to deal with these substances and eventually becomes overwhelmed if a leaky gut has not healed.

-Our intestinal lining replaces itself approximately every few days, meaning that every cell that the lining is composed of is digested or sloughed off and a new one grows to take its place.
-All this activity means that the gut uses more blood when it is resting that any other organ but it is also the first to lose its blood supply when in a fight or flight situation which is what stress is.
-If you have a lot of stress then the gut will always be starved for blood and the lining will be impaired exacerbating leaky gut.
+Our intestinal lining replaces itself approximately every few days, meaning that every cell composed is digested or sloughed off, and a new one grows to take its place.
+All this activity means that the gut uses more blood when resting than any other organ, but it is also the first to lose its blood supply when in a ‘fight or flight situation’, which is what stress is.
+If you have a lot of stress, the gut will always suffer blood deficiency, and the lining will be impaired, exacerbating a leaky gut.

 There is no single cause of leaky gut syndrome, but some of the most common causes include:

-- Dysbiosis: Dysbiosis in the gut contributes to leaky gut syndrome.
-Candida push their way into the lining of the intestinal wall, parasites irritate the intestinal lining and cause gastrointestinal symptoms.
+Dysbiosis: Dysbiosis in the gut contributes to “leaky gut” syndrome.
+Besides, Candida pushes its way into the lining of the intestinal wall.
+Moreover, parasites irritate the intestinal lining and cause gastrointestinal symptoms.

-- Environmental Contaminants: Daily exposure to hundreds of household and environmental chemicals put stress on our immune defences and the bodys ability to repair.
+Environmental Contaminants: Daily exposure to hundreds of household and environmental chemicals stress our immune defences and the body’s ability to repair.

-- Poor Food Choices: Low fibre diets cause an increase in transit time, allowing toxic by-products of digestion to concentrate and irritate the gut lining.
-Diets of highly processed foods injure our intestinal lining.
-Processed foods are low in nutrients and fibre, with high levels of food additives, hydrogenated fats and sugar.
+Poor Food Choices: Low-fibre diets cause an increase in transit time, allowing toxic by-products of digestion to concentrate and irritate the gut lining.
+Also, the intakes of highly processed foods injure our intestinal lining.
+Processed foods are low in nutrients and fibre, with high food additives, hydrogenated fats and sugar.
 These foods promote inflammation in the gastrointestinal tract.
-Even foods we think of as useful can be irritating to the gut, eg milk is highly irritating to people with lactose intolerance.
+Even foods we consider valuable can irritate the gut, e.g. milk is highly irritating to people with lactose intolerance.

-Leaky gut, which should be suspected in the following conditions:
+Leaky gut, which we should suspect in the following conditions:

-A leaky gut can seriously compromise health, not just from acute and chronic allergic illness, or from acute digestion symptoms.
+A leaky gut can seriously compromise health, not just severe and chronic allergic illness or acute digestion symptoms.
 Nutrients may not have found their way into the circulation and cells due to years of malabsorption because of damage to the gut lining.
-In effect, nutrient deficiencies occur – not blatant enough to give you beriberi or scurvy but certainly significant enough to affect metabolism and either cause or predispose a person to chronic disease and ill health.
-To make matters worse, a leaky gut will permit bacterial and fungal toxins to enter the circulatory system, where they do not belong.
+In effect, nutrient deficiencies occur – not blatant enough to give you beriberi or scurvy – but undoubtedly significant sufficient to affect metabolism and either cause or predispose a person to chronic disease and ill health.
+A leaky gut will permit bacterial and fungal toxins to enter the circulatory system, making matters worse.

 Foods to Avoid: